Spring Garden Revival

 Water Quality Protection & Stormwater Management in Compliance with Reading’s MS4 Program

 Reading’s MS4 permit requires strict stormwater management to prevent nutrient runoff.
-Best management practices include:
+Implement best management practices (BMPs):

-• Immediate cleanup from impervious surfaces (mechanical sweeping)
+• Clean up fertilizer from impervious surfaces immediately

 16 Lowell Street, Reading, MA 01867